 West Windsor, NJ - Rockland Rowing youth rowers concluded their spring season Saturday at the regional championships hosted by PNRA.
 Due to an unusual May Nor'easter the racing format was adjusted from heats to time trials for the opening round.
 The rapidly deteriorating weather ended the racing before the conclusion of time trials and all finals were cancelled.
 "The weather was a key factor in our results today," said head coach Melissa Boyd, "however there were some bright spots for our team, specifically our upperclassman earned a bid to Youth Nationals, our younger rowers won a silver medal, and aside from the boys U17 4x which was cancelled everyone walked away with invaluable race experience."

 Three seniors raced in the varsity singles event.
 Julia Nelson (Tappan Zee/Lehigh) and Juliette Frank (Ramapo/UCLA) competed in the girl's varsity single and finished 6th (9:41) and 7th (9:52) of 8 respectively.
 Julia will row at Lehigh this fall and recounted, "Mid-Atlantics felt like the strongest and best race this spring; it was a great way to finish the season."
 Juliette was recruited to UCLA this fall and concluded, "My last race as a high school senior was definitely not ideal.
 The weather was awful and it was not my best race, but I think it shows that regattas are unpredicable and you have to adapt and make the best of out it!
 It was a great run at Rockland Rowing as a high school student and I couldn't imagine rowing anywhere else!"
 Alexander Arcasoy (Northern Highlands/Northeastern) raced in the boy's varsity single and finished 10th of 15 in the time trial with a time of 8:29.
 Alex explained, "I felt as if I was cooled down before even starting and only felt on my A game after the first 1,000 meters."
-Alex will race on RRA's U23 team this summer before rowing at Northeastern in the fall, "I'm excited to race over the summer and pull out some better results before college."
+Alex will race on RRA's U23 team this summer before rowing at Northeastern in the fall.

 The three varsity doubles all had last minute issues which required reworking the lineups.
 In the girl's varsity lightweight double, Gabriele Welp (IHA 2019) raced with Michaela Davidson (Clarkstown 2019) and they finished 5th of 6 with a time of 8:47; Lucy Jackson (Nyack 2018) raced with Vanessa Even-Chen (Ramapo 2019) in the girl's varsity double and they finished 12th of 14 with a time of 9:44; and in the boy's lightweight double, Dilan Lakhani (Clarkstown 2018) partnered with Ryan Almond (Clarkstown 2020) where they finished 10th, last in their time trial with a time of 8:36.